Anxiety

 SYSTEM BEHAVIOR

-The strongest moments follow a clear rhythm.
-Action, reaction, reset.
-Not randomness, but direction.
+Every human action has to be explicitly guided or it drifts.
+Single actions feel grounded.
+Stacking ideas introduces noise.
+The strongest moments follow a clear rhythm — action, reaction, reset.
 Close-ups work best because contained motion creates strong visual anchors.
-Wider shots require tighter control to avoid instability.
+Wider shots require tighter control.
 Camera direction matters more than expected.
-Once framing and movement are defined, the output feels more intentional and less generic.
+Once framing is defined, output feels intentional rather than generic.

 The result is not one generation.
 It is orchestration.